European Chemicals Agency concludes ethanol safe for disinfection but makes no decision on whether it is carcinogenic or reprotoxic

 Learn about advances in sustainability of textile production – join us on 31 March

-Join us on 26 February to discover the chemistry behind the aromas and flavours of one of the world’s favourite beverages
+Discover the chemistry behind the aromas and flavours of one of the world’s favourite beverages

 How Restek’s Biphenyl column changed chromatography